buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.0.9 =
+* Profiles - Fixed profile dropdown not working with Toolbar disabled
-* Private Network - Improved logic for URL exclusions
+* Private Network - Improved logic for Public URLs
 * Profiles - Allow 'Last Name' field to be set as optional
 * Profiles - New option to allow for 'gravatars' as profile avatars